 - Team bios

-Be sure that you or your team leader logs in to the challenge website before the March 29, 2019 5 PM PST deadline to double check all of the materials and click submit in order to be considered for the finalist round.
+Be sure that you or your team leader logs in to the Challenge website before the May 29, 2020 5pm PT deadline to double check all of the materials and click submit in order to be considered for the finalist round.

+Be sure to check that your content meets the submission guidelines, which can be found here, or your entry will be disqualified.
+It's also important to check for completeness, appropriate content, video length, and unlicensed images, music, or video.
 If your expanded application is not submitted by the deadline, it will not be considered.
-Be sure to check that your content meets the submission guidelines, which can be found here, or your submission will be disqualified.
-Check for completeness, appropriate content, video length, and unlicensed images, music, or video.

 Vote and Promote

-Share your participation in the Cisco Global Problem Solver Challenge with your supporters and invite them to vote for their favorite entries.
-Voting for the People’s Choice Award takes place from April 29-May 17, 2019.
+If you are a Finalist, we recommend that you share your participation in the Cisco Global Problem Solver Challenge 2020 with your supporters and invite them to vote for their favorite entries.
+Voting for the People’s Choice Award takes place from July 7 - July 31, 2020.

 Celebrate the Winners

-Once the submission period closes on March 29, 2019 our judges will begin evaluating the submissions, looking for solutions that are especially innovative and which clearly articulate their use of technology, feasibility and scale of impact.
-Winners (including the People’s Choice Award) will be announced on May 20, 2019!
+Once the submission period closes on May 29, 2020 our judges will begin evaluating the submissions, looking for solutions that are especially innovative and clearly articulate the use of technology, feasibility, and scale of impact.
+Winners (including the People’s Choice Award) will be announced on August 5, 2020!